xiaopv/xiaopv.github.io/_teaching/2020-spring-mat201.md

  * 2/27/20
    * WebAssign homework.
    * Complete Activity 2.1.3.
-Each group will have a presentor to be ready for Tuesday.
+Each group will have a presenter to be ready for Tuesday.
    * There is a new reading assignment in Perusall.
    * Do Questions 1 to 9 at the end of section [Section 2.1]{https://activecalculus.org/single/sec-1-8-tan-line-approx.html} for practice.